The Rancho Gordo Story

 I was shopping one August for tomatoes and, despite Napa being one of the world's most magnificent agricultural regions, all the tomatoes were from a hothouse in Holland!
 Worse, they were hard and pale pink instead of the ripe tomatoes I was craving.
 I started to grow my own tomatoes and this eventually led to beans.

-All of my agricultural pursuits have been based on being someone who likes to cook but gets frustrated by the lack of ingredients, especially those that are native to the New World.
+All of my agricultural pursuits have been based on being someone who likes to cook but gets frustrated by the lack of ingredients, especially those that are native to the Americas.
 One of the things that originally drew me to beans was the fact that they are indigenous to the Americas.
 It seems to me these indigenous ingredients should be familiar, if not common.
 American cuisine is re-inventing itself and I'd love to include ingredients, traditions and recipes from north and south of the border as part of the equation.
 I love the concept of The Americas.
 I feel as if it's just as important as the European heritage many of us share.

-New World Food Is International Food
+Food From the Americas Is International Food

 Of course you don't need to know where food originates in order to enjoy it.
 Beans are amazing and work in almost every cuisine.
 They may have come from Mexico but can you imagine anything more French than the Flageolet bean?
 Borlotti may be the pride of the Piedmont in Italy but they wouldn't exist without their roots in Colombia.

 I’ve always loved beans and I remember the first thrill of turning little rocks into something delicious, with very little effort.
-I started out cooking them in a stock pot and later experimented with slow cookers, pressure cookers and even clay pots.
+I started out cooking them in a stock pot and later experimented with slow cookers, pressure cookers, and even clay pots.
 I have been somewhat of an infidel.
 Sometimes I soak, often I don’t.
 When I’m in a real hurry, I’m happy to use a pressure cooker.
 If I want to have beans when I come home from the office, a slow cooker has been dependable and the aroma when I open the door makes me pretend “the staff” has been working all day for my benefit.
 Best of all is Sunday when I have friends coming over for dinner and can lovingly cook some heirloom beans in a clay pot to share with them.

 The more I eat beans, the more I crave them.
 I’ve managed to eat them most days and while I have some tricks for incorporating them into a lot of dishes, my real pleasure is a simple bowl on its own.
 Grocery store commodity beans have their place but for creamy indulgence that’s actually good for you, what can beat heirloom beans?